williamma321/UI-Test/README.md

 # UI-Test

-Demo project for using test tool for automated GUI test
+Demo project for using cypress.io for automated GUI test.